-

 stat -c %s "$file.bz2"

-on the newly created compress $file.bz2
+This runs stat on the newly created compress $file.bz2:

-From man stat
+From man stat:

 stat - display file or file system status